 The entity theory supports a clear separation of the owner’s finances and business activity.
 Accordingly, the accounting treatment for the theory shows a clear reflection of such distinction and autonomy.
 The entity accounts exclude the assets and liabilities of the owners in their personal capacity.
 The income statement calculates revenue for a specific period and a specific entity.
 The accounting relationship for the balance sheet under the entity theory is as follows:

 Assets are rights that flow to the entity and are owned by the entity.
 The source of assets is shareholder equity and liabilities.
 Equity can also be represented as the difference between assets and liabilities.
 Shareholders and creditors are both equity holders but have different rights attached to income, liquidation, risk, and control.

 The income earned by an entity is the property of the entity until it is distributed to equity holders usually through dividends.
-The entity theory emphasizes how revenue is determined.
-Revenue is accountable to shareholders and the entity is responsible for satisfying the rights of equity holders.
+The entity theory emphasizes how profit is determined.
+Profit is accountable to shareholders and the entity is responsible for satisfying the rights of equity holders.
 It inevitably makes the entity theory income statement-oriented.

 The entity theory is most applicable to corporations where owners have limited liability, and there is a separate distinction between the business enterprise and its owners.

 According to the entity theory, a corporate entity is commissioned by a country or state and enjoys all rights and privileges as granted by the law of the land.
 It exists independently of its shareholders, officers, creditors, employees, customers, government, and society in general.

 Despite the criticism, the entity theory has shaped the accounting of limited liability companies and their disclosure requirements.
 There has also been a comparison of the entity theory and the proprietary theory concerning the connection between owners and entities.